SamyBencherif/csc333-history-of-ai-hosted/README.md

 [[Other Platforms](https://github.com/SamyBencherif/csc333-history-of-ai-hosted/releases/download/0.0.1/history-of-ai-multiplatform.love)]

-If you are running on a different platform, please install https://love2d.org/, then double-click game.love
+If you are running on a different platform, please install LÖVE2D Framework from [https://love2d.org/](https://love2d.org/), then double-click game.love